-You can make the running training more fun with sound, good speed, and hereby get the extra energy and joy of running that is needed to run faster, longer or just forget time and place and enjoy the run.
+You can make the running training more fun with sound, and hereby get the extra energy and joy of running that is needed to run faster, and longer or just forget time and place and enjoy the run.
 This is true whether you are running for fun, for improving shape, or you are running to improve your time.

 There are lots of benefits to running with music in your ears.
 Studies show, for example, that when you train with music in your ears, you are less aware of pain and fatigue and you can improve your performance by up to 20%.